gongtao/GTTableViewController/README.md

 #### UITableViewCell Display

-Config your own UITableViewCell.
+Config your own `UITableViewCell`.
 Cell is empty, if you do not override it.

 ```objective-c
 - (void)configCell:(UITableViewCell *)cell cellForRowAtIndexPath:(NSIndexPath *)indexPath fetchedResultsController:(NSFetchedResultsController *)fetchedResultsController